Front door - advice on material, gotchas (outward opening?)

 Sorry, cant be of much help just think you would miss the light if it were gone.

 I would avoid Oak on exterior joinery unless it is a very high-grade Oak or stave core construction.
-I've seen people make the mistake of putting in solid Oak doors and windows because some silly person told them it was the best they could get and a year down the line the house is being ripped apart by the movement of the doors and windows.
+I've seen people make the mistake of putting in solid Oak doors and windows because some idiot told them it was the best they could get and a year down the line the house is being ripped apart by the movement of the doors and windows.
 Plus it isn't cheap in the first place.

 There are basically 4 readily available, reputable and relatively inexpensive "tropical" hardwoods to choose from: Sapele, Idigbo, Utile, and Iroko.
 All these timbers are used very commonly in exterior joinery and each has its upsides and downsides.
 It would be best to look into these and see which one would suit you best.